 For external station forecasting, the model requires traffic volume forecasts at each external station.
-These forecasts are likely to be obtained from the CDOT statewide travel model.
-Other assumptions, such as through tip shares and the through trip seed matrix can also be adjusted if statewide modeling exercises suggest this is appropriate.
+These forecasts are based on a combination of historical growth rates and growth rates obtained from the CDOT statewide travel model.
+Other assumptions, such as through tip shares and the through trip seed matrix, remain consistent with the base year but can also be adjusted if for scenario testing.